morrownr/8812au-20210820/README.md

-Notice: An updated standards compliant (mac80211), in-kernel driver for rtl8812au chipset based adapters and modules is available and as of kernel 6.14 is of good quality.
-If your distro uses kernel 6.14 or later, there is no need to install this driver.
-The in-kernel driver is part of the rtw88 series of drivers.
-The in-kernel driver is Linux Standards compliant (mac80211) and is a much better driver than this one.
-This driver will no longer get API related updates beyond kernel 6.14 (unless provided by a user).
-If you use a kernel prior to 6.14, it is possible to use the new standards compliant driver by going to the following repo:
+Notice: A standards compliant (mac80211), in-kernel driver for rtl8812au chipset based adapters and modules is available and as of kernel 6.14 is of good quality.
+If your distro uses kernel 6.14 or later, there should be no need to install this driver.
+Bug reports for the in-kernel can be posted at the following repo:

 https://github.com/lwfinger/rtw88